lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 - When you have more than 2 listeners you some change
 - When you plan a complex composable GUI

+### Config Management

+- when you need to merge multiple sources of configuration
+- when you different config source have different lifecycles

 ### Plugins